 I heard about the Los Sauces hospitality school from a lady who used to come to buy fruit from my grandfather.
 The school was just setting up, but the training we were given was something I have never forgotten in all these years.
 We received excellent technical training and were able to use our skills and experience in a work placement at a local hotel.

 The personal mentors and the attention we each received in the school was crucial.
 My mentor gave me confidence, helped me raise my aspirations, pushed me to be better at my job, to always try my best and supported me when things were hard.

 Some of the girls came from isolated rural areas they had to learn to eat using a fork and a knife; to use a toilet and we all had to learn to get on, love and respect each other despite our differences.

-While at Los Sauces I received an scholarship to continue my studies in hospitality in Guatemala.
-Once there I was then given another scholarship to come to London and continue with my studies to a higher level.
+While at Los Sauces, I received a scholarship to continue my studies in hospitality in Guatemala.
+Once there, I was then given another scholarship to come to London and continue with my studies at a higher level.

 Los Sauces has helped me get to where I am today.
 I believe that supporting this type of educational project is investing in the future of my people in Honduras, and enriching the country in a way that will have a great impact on many lives like mine.
 By supporting schools like Los Sauces and providing scholarships, you can help women like me achieve our dreams.

 To help sustain the achievements of the Los Sauces School of Hospitality and play a role in furthering the educational opportunities of more women like Lilian, please donate today.